cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![image](imgs/olimex_uxd.jpg)

-Start the board, find which is the port of the auxilary serial cable and open a terminal in that port.
+Start the board, find which is the port of the auxiliary serial cable and open a terminal in that port.
 Init the application `aux_serial <message_to_send>`.

 The message will appear in the other terminal and you need to push any key in the terminal to unlock the board console.
 This image is the board console:
 ![image](imgs/aux_board.png)

-This image is the auxilary console:
+This image is the auxiliary console:
 ![image](imgs/aux_console.png)

-# How to use the ADC demo:
+## How to use the ADC demo

-In this demo we will take the analog value pin A1 /ADC3 channel 4 (The internal name).
+In this demo we will take the analog value pin A1, that is attached to  channel 4 of the ADC number 3.
 This demo only works in the Olimex board.

 First we need to configure, compile and upload the firmware: